-Does this sound familiar?
-For some reason you’ve been lured into (or maybe you were the instigator) running for miles, climbing, pushing, pulling, throwing and crawling under, over and through walls, trees, hills, barbed wire and other challenging obstacles.
-Yes, you’ve signed up for an obstacle race, now what?
+It involves getting (very) dirty, running for kilometers, climbing, pushing, pulling, throwing and crawling under, over and through walls, trees, hills, barbed wire and other challenging obstacles.

 Well, in between running (a lot!
-50-60km/ week), doing various functional and obstacle race training, we found time to get some advice from Spartan Elite World Championship obstacle racer, Natalie Dau about what to expect and how to prepare for your first obstacle race.
+50-60km/ week), doing various functional and obstacle race training, we found time to get some advice from founder of the highly-successful Rockstar Fit App and Spartan Elite World Championship obstacle racer, Natalie Dau about what to expect and how to prepare for your first obstacle race.

 What should a first-timer expect in an obstacle race?